fatihseydi/Clarusway-aws-devops-workshop/devops/hands-on/nexus/README.md

 When you are ready to extract the repository manager, run:

 ```
-sudo tar xvzf nexus-<version> from the command line.
+sudo tar xvzf latest-unix.tar.gz from the command line.
 ```

 Start the repository manager: